succinctlabs/op-succinct/book/op-succinct/quick-start.md

 | `L2_NODE_RPC` | L2 Rollup Node (`op-node`). |
 | `PRIVATE_KEY` | Private key for the account that will be deploying the contract. |
 | `ETHERSCAN_API_KEY` | Etherscan API key for verifying the deployed contracts. |

-There are additional optional parameters that you can set in the `.env` file.
-See the [Advanced Parameters](../contracts/configuration.md#optional-advanced-parameters) section for more information.

 ## Step 2: Deploy an `SP1MockVerifier` for verifying mock proofs